classcraft/policies/FirstVersion/privacy.md

 As Classcraft is designed to be played in groups, much of the information collected about the teachers and students is intended to be shared.
 Classcraft stores the following information that the teacher and students may choose to share with their class, colleagues or school administration:

--Student or teacher’s name;
+- Student or teacher’s name;
--Student or teacher’s email address;
+- Student or teacher’s email address;
--Student or teacher’s game activities;
+- Student or teacher’s game activities;
--School and class information;
+- School and class information;
--Teacher-generated content (for example: posts, assignments, quizzes, etc.);
+- Teacher-generated content (for example: posts, assignments, quizzes, etc.);
--Messages and comments within the game.
+- Messages and comments within the game.

 It is understood that the teacher is both the game master and the teacher and that game related or class related activities, information or communications may be visible to teachers, students and others who are physically in the classroom.
 Furthermore, some information will be available to other teachers and school or district administrations (see "Classcraft User Access Privileges" below).
 Collectively, the classroom, teachers, and school and district administration are referred to in the document as the School Environment.
 The sharing of the above information is therefore also subject to the privacy policies of the relevant educational institutions.
 If users have any questions about the sharing of this information Classcraft would recommend that users contact the relevant educational institutions.